drpetersonfernandes/SimpleLauncher/parameters.md

 start game.exe
 ```

-Try launching your batch file directly outside of Simple Launcher first.
-If it works there, it should also work inside Simple Launcher.
+Try launching your batch file outside Simple Launcher.
+If it works there, it will work inside Simple Launcher.

 ## Microsoft Xbox